ekarpovs/authorization/README.md

 # NodeJS

-Authorization micro service - provides CRUD permission for an user.
+Authorization micro service - provides CRUD permissions for an user.